hotosm/fmtm/docs/Mapping-Campaign-Using-FMTM.md

 - Urban planning or;
 - Social and Political Activism.

-They often involve collaboration between organizations like; Government Agencies, Non-profit Groups and volunteers.
+They often involve collaboration between organizations like: Government Agencies, Non-profit Groups and volunteers.

 Once the data is collected, it is analyzed and processed to create detailed maps that can have a variety of use cases.
 These could be: